-- Cleaning.
-The bottom of the counter (where it contacts the sink) was not cleaned thoroughly.
+- The bottom of the countertop (where it contacts the sink) was not cleaned thoroughly.
 Denatured alcohol should be used to clean off all surfaces prior to caulking.
-Granite or solid-surface (Corian, SileStone, etc.) dust can often compromise the caulking and should be cleaned up.
+Dust on granite or solid-surface (such Corian or SileStone) can often compromise the caulking and should be cleaned up before installation.

-- Clamping/Epoxy.
-Installation not solid.
-The clamps and/or the epoxy were loose enough to cause the caulk to pull away.
-Remember, they don't need to visibly loosen for the caulk to pull away.
+- Installation was not secure.
+The clamps and/or the epoxy used to secure the sink to the bottom of the countertop were loose enough to cause the caulk to quickly pull away.

 - The installer may have failed to use a true kitchen sealant.
 Moen, maker of sinks and fixtures, recommends pure, 100% silicone sealant for undermount sink installation.
 Silicone sealants are designed for resilient flexibility and have good adhesive properties.
 If an ordinary caulk was used to seal the sink, it likely will fail relatively quickly.

 Though the process is cumbersome, you can likely remedy leaks on an undermount sink yourself.
 Start by crawling under the sink and first checking to make sure the clamps are securely holding the sink to the bottom of the countertop.
 Then, from inside the cabinet, apply new 100% silicone sealant to the seam around the sink.
 You really cannot do anything about epoxy that incorrectly applied, but if you make sure the sink is tightly clamped then recaulk, you likely will eliminate any leaking.